rasitoo/rasitoo/README.md

 - 🎓 Computer Science & Data Analytics student
 - 👨‍💻 Currently working at Siemens Mobility as a Data Analyst
 - 🔍 Passionate about automation, clean code, Big Data, and learning new technologies
-- 🌊 Preparing for the 42 Summer Piscine (C, Bash, Vim, Linux...)

 ---